Serkan Çalık

 Serkan Çalık (born 15 March 1986) is a Turkish-German former professional footballer who played as a right winger or second striker.

 Club career

 Çalık was born in Dinslaken, West Germany.

-He joined for Galatasaray from 2.
+Çalık joined for Galatasaray from 2.
 Bundesliga club Rot-Weiss Essen in June 2007.

-He wore the 61 shirt which is the car number plate location codes for Trabzon, Turkey, where his parents are from.
-During his days at Galatasaray, he has been used as a right winger by Galatasaray coach Karl Heinz Feldkamp, as he has a very good acceleration and pace.
+Çalık wore the number 61 shirt, which corresponds to the car number plate location codes for Trabzon, Turkey, where his parents are from.
+During his days at Galatasaray, Çalık was used as a right winger by coach Karl Heinz Feldkamp, due to his excellent acceleration and pace.

-He signed for Ankara club Gençlerbirliği afterwards in 2010 which was followed by brief spells at Kayseri Erciyesspor and Şanlıurfaspor.
+Çalık signed for Ankara club Gençlerbirliği afterwards in 2010 which was followed by brief spells at Kayseri Erciyesspor and Şanlıurfaspor.